 - Too thin?
 Whisk in a bit more cornstarch or add a little bit more cheese.

-- Use either a fondue pot or a mini crockpot to keep warm and gooey.
+- Use either a fondue pot or a mini crockpot to keep it warm and gooey.

 - The sauce can get thick the longer it sits.
 If that’s the case, warm it up for 15 seconds in the microwave.

 - Grate the cheese.
-There’s no room for packaged shredded stuff here!
+There’s no room for packaged shredded cheese in a classic cheese fondue recipe!
 If you’re making fondue, be sure to grate your own fresh from a block.
-Pre-grate will not melt the same way.
+Pre-grated cheese will not melt the same way.

 More Appetizer Recipes